What it takes to solve the Hubble tension through scale-dependent modifications of the primordial power spectrum: Introduction

 This work provides a systematic exploration of the viability of primordial power spectrum modifications as a solution to the Hubble tension.
 While our results show that such modifications can alleviate the discrepancy, they also highlight the challenges of reconciling a higher $H_0$ with multiple cosmological datasets.
 Future high-precision CMB and large-scale structure observations will be crucial to test whether deviations in $\mathcal{P}(k)$ are a viable explanation for the tension or whether alternative new physics is required.

 This paper is organized as follows.
 In Sec.~\ref{sec:method} we describe how we apply the method of Lee \textit{et al.}~\cite{Lee:2022gzh} to modifications of the primordial power spectrum.
 In Sec.~\ref{sec:data} we describe the cosmological datasets considered in this work.
-In Sec.~\ref{sec:results} we show our main results, which are data-driven solutions to the Hubble tension with two different sets of data: 1) Planck CMB only and 2) Planck CMB + BOSS BAO + PantheonPlus uncalibrated SN\Romannum{1}a, and then discuss about the implications of our results in Sec.~\ref{sec:implications}, in the context of single-field inflation.
+In Sec.~\ref{sec:results} we show our main results, which are data-driven solutions to the Hubble tension with three different sets of data: 1) Planck-T\&E only, 2) Planck-T\&E + Planck lensing, and 3) Planck-T\&E + BOSS BAO + PantheonPlus uncalibrated SN\Romannum{1}a, and then discuss about the implications of our results in Sec.~\ref{sec:implications}, in the context of single-field inflation.
 We conclude in Sec.~\ref{sec:discussion}.